rasor/rasor.github.io/content/2018/2018-03-29-AngularCliDependencyMgtWithAframe.md

 Sample [ng-maze-vr-blank/commit 11](https://github.com/rasor/ng-maze-vr-blank/tree/f2933d4d324036c99df2739fb266c7cf5af21dea) demonstrates this situation.

-So what are the options?
+### So what are the options?

+Initially I picked options like these:

 * Create an Angular wrapper component.
 [zefoy/ngx-ace-wrapper](https://github.com/zefoy/ngx-ace-wrapper) is an example of a wrapper.